 Seth Godin sees a parallel in the world of pro wrestling.
 Specifically, that a key part of the narrative is the “fake within the fake”.
 There is always someone claiming the outcome is rigged, which of course it is.
-Then the the ultimate diversion tactic: to complain that the system is rigged – with rigged complaints.
-It creates a cycle where you can’t tell the difference between facts, opinions, bullshit, and a straight-up lies.
+Then the ultimate diversion tactic: to complain that the system is rigged – with rigged complaints.
+It creates a cycle where you can’t tell the difference between facts, opinions, bullshit, and straight-up lies.

 Modern media’s perfect match with Hulk Hogan becomes the danger: